Sir Henry Morgan Vane1

 William Morgan Fletcher-Vane, 1st Baron Inglewood1

-William Morgan Fletcher-Vane, 1st Baron Inglewood was born on 12 April 1909.
-He was the son of Lt.-Col. Hon.
-William Lyonel Vane and Lady Katharine Louisa Pakenham.1 He married Mary Proby, daughter of Major Sir Richard George Proby, 1st Bt. and Betty Monica Murray, on 28 July 1949.
-He died in 1989.
+William Morgan Fletcher-Vane, 1st Baron Inglewood was born on 12 April 1909.2 He was the son of Lt.-Col. Hon.
+William Lyonel Vane and Lady Katharine Louisa Pakenham.1 He married Mary Proby, daughter of Major Sir Richard George Proby, 1st Bt. and Betty Monica Murray, on 28 July 1949.3 He died on 22 June 1989 at age 80.2,4

 Children of William Morgan Fletcher-Vane, 1st Baron Inglewood and Mary Proby